chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 To install the dependencies (MPI, p4est, trilinos and METIS) all together using candi, the `procedure <https://github.com/dealii/candi.git>`_ on the candi repository can be followed.

 Clone the candi git repository in a folder of your choice  (e.g. ``/home/username/software``).
 Edit the ``candi.cfg`` file to alter which dependencies are compiled.
-This should notably be used to force the installation of the deal.II master version directly instead of the current stable version by setting the ``STABLE_BUILD=false``.
+This file should notably be used to force the installation of the deal.II master version directly instead of the current stable version by setting ``DEAL_II_VERSION=master`` on line 97.

 The following packages (which are specified after line 57) should be installed: